bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`.The biggest difference is that forEach() allows the mutation of the original array, while map() returns a new array of the same size.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method?A function is a piece of code that is called by name.
+A method is a piece of code that is called by a name that is associated with an object.

-3. What is closure?
+3. What is closure?A closure is a function that has access to its outer function scope even after the outer function has returned.

 4. Describe the four rules of the 'this' keyword.
+When in the global scope, the value of “this” will be the window/console Object.
+With Implicit Binding Whenever a preceding dot calls a function, the object before the dot is this.
+With New Binding whenever we use a constructor function, this refers to the specific instance of the object that is created and returned by the constructor function.
+With Explicit Binding whenever we use JavaScript’s call or apply method, this is explicitly defined.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class?The super keyword in JavaScript is used in order to call the methods of the parent class.
+By itself, super() is used within a constructor function to call the parent constructor function.

 ## Project Set up